-Course ECLE2

-Type of course Core

-Name of lecturer Prof. Dr. Markus Conrads

-Credits (ECTS) 4/75

-Contact hours/week 3

-Learning outcomes Subject specific competencies After the course the students will be able to identify and apply appropriate international agreements (international treaties/protocols) for the drawing up of international contracts identify and apply the local regulations in order to develop/manage corporations in a foreign country Professional, interdisciplinary and methodological competencies: After the course the students will be able to identify potential obstacles between management decisions and the legal framework Social skills, key competencies After the course the students will be able to gain an understanding of and be able to apply ethical theories to managerial decision-making Personal and practical competencies After the course the students will be able to gain an understanding of and be able to apply ethical theories to managerial decision and be able to apply ethical theories to managerial decision and be able to apply ethical theories to managerial decision and be able to apply ethical theories to managerial decision and the log and be able to apply ethical theories to managerial decision and be able to apply ethical theories to managerial decision and the log and be able to apply ethical theories to managerial decision and the able to Mersonal and practical competencies After the course the students will be able to Mersonal and practical competencies

-be open for the proposals of potential contract partners and react to them appropriately

-Course-specific contributions to AoL competency goals (CG 2 - 6) CG 2 introduced: Students compare the content of different legal systems.
+Course ECLE2 Type of course Core Name of lecturer Prof. Dr. Markus Conrads markus.conrads@reutlingen-university.de Credits (ECTS) 4/75 Contact hours/week 3 Learning outcomes Subject specific competencies After the course the students will be able to identify and apply appropriate international agreements (international treaties/protocols) for the drawing up of international contracts identify and apply the local regulations in order to develop/ manage corporations in a foreign country Professional, interdisciplinary and methodological competencies: After the course the students will be able to identify potential obstacles between management decisions and the legal framework Social skills, key competencies After the course the students will be able to gain an understanding of and be able to apply ethical theories to managerial decision-making Personal and practical competencies After the course the students will be able to be open for the proposals of potential contract partners and react to them appropriately Course-specific contributions to AoL competency goals (CG 2 - 6) CG 2 introduced: Students compare the content of different legal systems.
 Students compare and analyse the law-finding-process in different legal systems by solving case studies.
 CG 3 introduced: Students learn to identify and to address ethical issues by applying legal frameworks to typical scenarios in international business (conflicting value systems, different governance schemes, etc.).

+OO 4.
+Ot adopte and a referented with a conservation where the contract

+CG 4: Students are confronted with case studies where they have to reflect and solve managerial problems on the basis of contract and company law.

 CG 5 reinforced: Students learn the basics on contracts regarding digital content.
 They learn which statutory provisions apply and about which European initiatives are used to strengthen consumer protection in this field.

 Content/ indicative syllabus Part 1: Legal framework for interaction with consumers and entrepreneurs

 General Contract Law I: Conclusion and Validity of Contracts (20%)

 Declaration of intent and conclusion of contract

 Grounds for avoidance and nullity

-• Representation
+Representation

 General Contract Law II: Breach of Contract (20%)

 Withdrawal

 Default and refusal of acceptance

 Impossibility

 Breach of secondary obligation

 Default of the debtor

 Pre-contractual Obligation

 Obligatory accommodation

 Set-off and remission contract

 Special Contract Law I: Sales Law (12%)

 Special Contract Law II: Credit Protection (3%)

 Part 2: Legal framework for interaction with merchants, partners, shareholders and insolvency administrators

 Commercial law (45%)

 Merchant and company

 Procuration and commercial register

 Commercial transaction and purchase

-International Commercial Law
+o International Commercial Law

 Teaching and learning methodology Lecture, cases, group work

 Indicative reading list Basic:

 CISG

 Kröll/Mistelis/Perales Viscasillas, UN Convention on Contracts for the International Sale of Goods, 2.
 Aufl.
 München 2018, available on beck-online